Drift Detection

 Drift Threshold

-The threshold is a percentage, expressed as a float between 0 and 1.
-This sets the maximum number of Configuration that can run a drift check at anyone time.
+is expressed as a percentage, represented by a float value between 0 and 1.
+This percentage determines the maximum number of Configuration resources that can concurrently execute a drift check.

 Scenario 1: